 - Elevation: 1,683 meters above sea level

 5. Sugar Beach

 Why sugar?
 Well, the beach has powdery, brownish sands which would you give a picture of sugar powder, right?
 It’s one of the most frequented Negros Occidental tourist spots.

-Here, you’ll find different resorts which mainly offer snorkeling and scuba diving.
-When you come here, don’t miss out a stunning view of the sunset.
-There’s a nearby hill which gives you a vantage viewpoint.
+Here, you’ll find different resorts which mainly offer snorkelling and scuba diving.
+When you come here, don’t miss out on a stunning view of the sunset.
+There’s a nearby hill that gives you a vantage viewpoint.
 Relax.
 It’s an easy climb to reach it.

 - Location/Jump-off: Sipalay

 6. Dalinson Falls

 With a majestic height of 40 feet, Dalinson Falls is said to be one of the hiding places of Japanese treasures.
 Whether that is true or not, it is a promising eco-tourism destination, owing to the rustic views.

 - Location/Jump-off: Sitio Vergara, Brgy Bug-ang, Toboso

 7. Carbin Reef